sovrynn/ecdo/1-EVIDENCE/conspiracy-theories/README.md

 It is believed that the structures were built by a human looking group of extraterrestrials, who were involved in the genetic engineering of humanity.
 Could this be an ancient extraterrestrial base used as a hub for global civilization?
 Jessica was tasked with this blind target and remote viewed these alleged structures, revealing her data here with researcher and experiencer Barry Littleton!

 https://www.spreaker.com/episode/ancient-black-octagon-structures-in-antarctica-remote-viewing-with-barry-littleton--52709726

+## Arctic Maps

+The lands to the north are just as mysterious and guarded as the Antarctic.
+The maps today show nothing at the North Pole.
+Yet history depicts something much different not only lands but inhabited lands.
+Do you really think all these cartographers got it wrong?